IN CONVERSATION WITH FEDERICO QUINTANA

 The photojournalist Federico Quintana was born In Italy but grew up with an Argentine passport due to his father's line of work.
 He discovered photography in his teens as a way to freeze memories that impressed him.
 It quickly became a direct means of communication for him and the decision to make photography his profession soon followed.
-After studying journalism and photojournalism, Federico focuses on editorial, wildlife, documentary and human interest work mostly, also working on personal projects in the Bolivian Andes, documenting people, from salt and tin miners to remote native tribes.
+After studying journalism and photojournalism, Federico focuses on editorial, wildlife, documentary and human interest work mostly, also working on personal projects in the Bolivian Andes, documenting people, from salt and tin miners to remote indigenous tribes.
 He has covered a lot of miles in Patagonia, northern Argentina and China.
 Lately, he has been consolidating his documentary work mostly in analogue during the 90s with the more recent work in digital.

-In this interview for The Pictorial Mag, Federico speaks to us about his time in Patagonia, Antarctica and China and the conception of his projects and the issues at the heart of his work.
+In this interview for The Pictorial List, Federico speaks to us about his time in Patagonia, Antarctica and China and the conception of his projects and the issues at the heart of his work.

 Tell us a bit about yourself, how did you become interested in photography?

 I was born in Trieste, Italy in 1966.
 My mother was Austrian/Italian and my father was an Argentinian career diplomat.
 Because of my father’s line of work I received at the time only the Argentine passport.
 My father was stationed in Indonesia.
 There was great political instability, so my mother came to Italy temporarily.
 Shortly after, my father was transferred to Beirut, Lebanon and so was I, at three months of age.